ohjelmointi2/sorting-and-filtering/README.md

 Testit varmistavat seuraavat tapaukset:

 ```
-sorting users by registration date
-  ✓ users with Unix timestamps are sorted in correct order
+  ✓ users with iso dates are sorted correctly
-  ✓ users with ISO dates are sorted in correct order
+  ✓ users with unix timestamps are sorted correctly
-  ✓ users with both numeric and string dates are sorted in correct order
+  ✓ list of users with mixed date formats is sorted correctly
-  ✓ sorting handles posts with identical dates without errors
+  ✓ list with identical dates is sorted correctly
-  ✓ sorting an empty array must not throw exceptions
-  ✓ sorting must not modify the users
-  ✓ sorting must not modify the original array
+  ✓ empty list is returned when the original list is empty
 ```

 ## 🚀 Pro task: Geneerinen lajittelumetodi